nathanl/authority/README.md

 ## Credits AKA Shout-Outs

 - @adamhunter for pairing with me on this gem.
-- @nkallen for [this lovely blog on access control](http://pivotallabs.com/users/nick/blog/articles/272-access-control-permissions-in-rails) when he worked at Pivotal Labs.
+- @nkallen for [this lovely blog post on access control](http://pivotallabs.com/users/nick/blog/articles/272-access-control-permissions-in-rails) when he worked at Pivotal Labs.
 - @jnunemaker for creating Canable, another inspiration for Authority.

 ## Contributing